From 1 Timothy 5

 Focus on God

-We are reminded in these verses that God graciously creates all good things.
+We are reminded in these verses that the Spirit blesses the people of God with transcendent wisdom.

 Function in Our Lives